ipopescu/docs/source/docs/casper/concepts/key-types.md

 ### ContractHash

-`ContractHash` is the 32 byte hash of specific smart contract versions.
+`ContractHash` is the 32-bytes hash of specific smart contract versions.
 You can use this to call specific contract versions.

 |Type|Prefix|Example|
 |---|---|---|